YongoDavid/Demo-2024-May/README.md

 Uderika Project is finally complete. what is left is to create a sitemap if needed and then the site goes live. post production sitemap has been created and ready to be uploaded.
+New changhes for SEO also has been made.